 Should I Bow When Saying Hello in Chinese?

-The short answer is no. Unlike in Japan where bowing is common, people tend to only bow in China during martial arts, as an apology, or to show deep respect at funerals.
-Many Chinese opt to shake hands, but don't expect the usual firm, Western-style handshake.
+No. Unlike in Japan where bowing is common, people tend to only bow in China during martial arts, as an apology, or to show deep respect at funerals.
+Many Chinese people opt to shake hands, but don't expect the usual firm, Western-style handshake.
 Eye contact and a smile are important.

 Although bowing in China is rare, make sure you return one if you receive a bow.
 As when bowing in Japan, maintaining eye contact as you bow is seen as a martial arts challenge!